pmelchi/pmelchi.github.io/_posts/2020-11-21-ddclient-ubuntu.markdown

 layout: post
 title: Add ddclient to ubuntu - google domains
 date: 2020-11-21 08:00:00:00 +0600
-description: HOWTO: Add ddclient configured with google domains
+description: Add ddclient configured with google domains
 img: posts/2020-11-21-rack.jpg # Add image post (optional)
 fig-caption: Photo by Taylor Vick on Unsplash
 tags: [linux, ubuntu, dynamicdns]
 ---

-#HOWTO: Configure ddclient for google domains in ubuntu
+# HOWTO: Configure ddclient for google domains in ubuntu
 This is a sample configuration to create a new dynamic subdomain using google domains

-##Google domains: Create your new subdomain
+## Google domains: Create your new subdomain

 You need to set a new Dynamic DNS synthetic record by signing in you google domain